 The Alarm System

 All sheltered housing flats are linked to an alarm system.
-Each system sends a signal to the Scheme Supervisor (or our Central Control Centre) which indicates the flat that has sounded the alarm.
+Each system sends a signal to the Scheme Manager (or our Central Control Centre) which indicates the flat that has sounded the alarm.
 The alarm should only be used in a real emergency – not for everyday contact with the scheme supervisor.
 The alarm system is completely private, and cannot be used to overhear conversations in your flat.

 Prima Group recommends that all residents have contents insurance for their personal belongings.